 1/ Vitamin D is an essential nutrient that contributes to healthy, strong bones and helps to control the amount of calcium in the blood.
 It is fat soluble and is stored in adipose tissue when dermal synthesis and dietary intake exceed daily requirements (this is important as, during the winter months, these stores are used when the critical wavelength in sunlight is insufficient for the dermal synthesis of vitamin D in the body).

 2/ Recent evidence suggests that vitamin D may also help in the prevention of many other diseases.
 Adequate levels of vitamin D are also associated with other health benefits

 such as immunity and cardiac function.

-3/ Low levels of vitamin D may be associated with a range of diseases including osteoporosis, cardiovascular disease, multiple sclerosis and mental health issues.1,2
+3/ Low levels of vitamin D is associated with a range of diseases including osteoporosis, cardiovascular disease, multiple sclerosis and mental health issues.1,2

-4/ Although most of this evidence has been demonstrated in adults, these guidelines will focus on vitamin D and its role in bone health in school age children.
+4/ Although most of this evidence has been demonstrated in adults, these guidelines will focus on vitamin D and role in bone health in school age children.

 Where does vitamin D come from?

 5/ The main natural source of vitamin D in humans is from the dermal synthesis of pre-vitamin D following exposure to sunlight.3

-6/ In the UK, vitamin D can only be made in the skin by the action of UV sunlight during the summer-time, as sunlight of the critical wave length only reaches the UK between approximately April / May and September / October depending on how far north the individual lives.
+6/ In the UK, vitamin D can only be made in the skin by the action of UV sunlight during the summer-time, as sunlight of the critical wavelength only reaches the UK between approximately April / May and September / October depending on how far north the person lives.

 7/ Further, this critical wavelength light will not pass through glass and is most effective during the middle of the day when the sun is highest in the sky; on cloudy days or when there is air pollution, less vitamin D will be synthesised.